dave2k77/dave2k77/README.md

   </ul>
 </p>

-# MY ACADEMIC AND PROFESSIONAL BACKGROUND
+# ACADEMIC AND PROFESSIONAL BACKGROUND

 <p>
 My academic background is extensively mathematical with a focus on pure mathematics, computer science and theoretical physics.
 I have researched complex differential equations, special functions in mathematics physics and black-hole geometries in curved spacetimes.